getsentry/sentry-capacitor/example/ionic-angular-v3/README.md

 On the Sentry Capacitor root folder
 `yalc publish`

-Then on the ionic-angular folder
+Then on the ionic-angular-v2 folder
 `yalc add @sentry/capacitor`

 ## Install dependencies